luke-landry/n-body-sim/docs/barnes-hut-octree.md

 In order to preallocate the arrays for the octree nodes, we need to determine the maximum possible number of nodes that can be created based on the number of bodies, the maximum number of bodies per leaf node, and the maximum depth of the tree.

 Letting
     $N$ = number of bodies
     $L$ = number of leaf nodes
     $C$ = max number of bodies per leaf node
     $I$ = number of internal nodes
-    $D$ = maximum depth of the tree
+    $D$ = maximum depth of the
     $T$ = total number of nodes

 Using a sparse tree (empty leaves are not created), we can assume assume each leaf node contains at least 1 body ($C \geq 1$), so:
     $L \lt \frac{N}{C}$

 For a perfectly balanced tree, a node would be subdivided into 8 children and becomes an internal node if it contains more than $C$ bodies, so internal nodes must contain at least 1 body, which means:
     $I \lt N$

-However, this calculation assumes the tree is full and perfectly balanced, which would occur if the bodies are uniformly distributed in space, which is usually not the case.
+However the tree would not be perfectly balanced unless the bodies are uniformly distributed in space, which is usually not the case.
 For example, in a situation where there are at least two bodies far apart, with one or both of these bodies having another body very close to it, the tree can become highly unbalanced, since the root node needs to cover the large distance between the two, and then this node has to be repeatedly subdivided to distinguish the bodies that are close together.
 A sun-earth-moon scenario is an example of this: the Earth and Moon are very close together compared to the distance between the Sun and Earth, so the octree's root covers the large distance between the Earth and Sun, but then would need to be subdivided many times so that the Earth and Moon lie in separate octants, leading to a large number of internal nodes.

 So, to handle a theoretical worst-case scenario where all leaves ($L$) reach the maximum possible depth of the tree ($D$), which means they each have $D$ parent internal nodes (including the root node), $I$ would be calculated as:
   $I\lt LD$

 Plugging these inequalities for $L$ and $I$ into the total of $T=L+I$:
   $T=L+I\lt \frac{N}{C}+LD=\frac{N}{C}+\frac{N}{C}D=\frac{N}{C}(1+D)$

 Thus, SoA arrays storing node information can be preallocated with a capacity of $\frac{N}{C}(1+D)$, and SoA arrays storing body information can be preallocated with a capacity of $N$.
 This allows the arrays to be reused across multiple time steps, and the octree can be rebuilt in-place at each time step by overwriting the node and body information in the arrays, instead of needing to dynamically allocate these arrays at each time step.

 To efficiently organize the contiguous arrays of nodes/body information, we can use Morton codes.
 Morton codes, also known as Z-order curves, are a way to encode multi-dimensional data (like 3D coordinates) into a single dimension while preserving spatial locality.
-This means that points that are close together in 3D space will also be close together in the 1D Morton code space.
+This means that points that are close together in 3D space will also be relatively close together in the 1D Morton code space.
 ### Morton Codes

 A Morton code takes the binary representation of positive integer (x, y, z) coordinates and interleaves their bits to create a single integer.
 For example, if we use 5 bits for each coordinate, we can take the bits of x, y, and z and interleave them from MSBs to LSBs to create a 15-bit Morton code in this pattern: